Daniel Sturridge: 2010–11 season

-On 15 September 2010, Sturridge made his full UEFA Champions League debut against Slovakian team MŠK Žilina.
+On 15 September 2010, Sturridge made his full UEFA Champions League debut against Slovak team MŠK Žilina.
 He scored on his debut, his first Champions League tally, in a 4–1 away victory.
 In the Premier League, in a 1–0 loss to his former club Manchester City, Sturridge came on as a substitute for striker Didier Drogba.
 He scored his second goal in the Champions League against Žilina, which Chelsea went on to win 2–1 at home.
 Later that season, he scored two right-footed goals against Ipswich Town.

 On 31 January 2011, Sturridge joined Bolton Wanderers on a loan deal until the end of the season.
 He made his debut two days later, coming on as a substitute at home to Wolverhampton Wanderers, scoring his first goal in the process, an injury time winner.
 He followed this with another goal in the defeat to Tottenham Hotspur the following weekend, in which he made his first start, before scoring his third goal in three matches in the 2–0 victory over Everton.
 After Sturridge scored the equaliser against Newcastle United in his fourth match, he became only the sixth player to score in his first four matches for a club in the Premier League.
 Sturridge continued to make an impact at Bolton and finished his loan spell with eight goals in 12 appearances at the club.
 Having never been booked in his career, Sturridge received his first ever red card in the final match of the season against former club Manchester City.